-Massachusetts: Urge Your Legislators to Keep Animals Away From Convicted Abusers
+Massachusetts: Keep Animals Away from Abusers

 This action is for Massachusetts residents only.